Mission Statement

 The founder of genocide studies and architect of the UN Genocide Convention

-When we tell the story of our people, we do more than shed light on history—we build a bridge between the past and the future.
+When we tell the story of our nation, we do more than shed light on history—we build a bridge between the past and the future.
 This is our contribution to the world.

 ZERA QARASHAYSKAYA & ZAREMA MUSTAFAIEVA

-Academic Scholars at Purdue University / CEO "Crimean Tatar Foundation USA"
+Academic Scholars at Purdue University / CEO "Crimean Tatar Foundation USA, Inc."

 In 1441, Haji Mehmed Giray, the descendant of Genghis Khan and the heir to the legacy of the Golden Horde, was elected as the first Khan of the Crimean Khanate, which encompassed the Crimean Peninsula, the Northern Black Sea region, and the Kuban.
 The Khan forged a military-political alliance with the Grand Duchy of Lithuania and the Rus.
 For 300 years, the Muscovite state paid tribute to the Crimean Khanate.